|Logging in to Campus Express

 Q: How can I find out how many visits or Dining Dollar$ I have left, and what can I do if I run out?

 A: Every time your card is swiped to use a visit or Dining Dollar$, the remaining balance will come up on the card reader screen.
 You can also check your current balance of Dining Dollar$ and visits when you log-in to Campus Express Online and click on My Dining.
-Please note that the balance shown is updated approximately every 24 hours and may not be the most current amount.
-Students may purchase Dining Dollar$ online in any amount at Campus Express or by visiting the Bon Appétit at Penn Dining office.
+Please note that the balance shown is updated in real time.
+Students may purchase Dining Dollar$ online in any amount at Campus Express or by visiting the Penn Dining office.
 Students may also purchase additional visit blocks of 25 online or in the office at any time.
-Online requests will be processed the following business day.
+Online requests will be processed in real time.

 Q: What if I want to eat in the dining cafés and I don't have a dining plan?